Unique Craft Coffee Shops

 Meccas like Seattle, the country’s so-called coffee capital, New York City and Hawaii are known for their coffee consumption and production, but Southern California is a worthy contender.
 And with stunningly designed java shops and quirky neighborhood staples on seemingly every block, the soulful city of Oceanside is establishing itself as a craft coffee destination.
 From espresso classics, to inventive coffee drinks with a twist, to good old drip, O’side is serving up something for locals and visitors alike.

 Check out the full Oceanside Coffee Trail by expanding the map and learn more about a few local spots below!
 Every coffee shop has a unique story and brew for you to sip and explore.

-Click on the top, left map icon to expand location information and itinerary locations (categorized by color).
+Click on the top, left map icon to expand location information.

 Click top, right icon to open in Google Maps application.